rertyy/tp/docs/DeveloperGuide.md

    These prefixes are optional, and not including them will use the current `Order` object details.
 3. `EditOrderCommandParser#EditOrderDescriptor`
    This is a nested static class within the `EditOrderCommand` class that manages the `Order` information.
-   It's role is to temporarily hold the values of `Order` information that may or may not be updated.
+   Its role is to temporarily hold the values of `Order` information that may or may not be updated.
 It acts as a data transfer object that contains the details to be edited by the user.
    Additionally, it helps to validate the fields to ensure that there are only valid values will be accepted, and to parse and apply the edits.